deeheber/text-to-speech-converter/README.md

 ### Running the Frontend Locally against a Deployed Backend
 1. Deploy the app
 2. `cd src/frontend` && `npm install`
 3. create a new file under `src/frontend/src` and name it `config.js`.
-Find you api URL...should look something like `https://6wpbpyxfgf.execute-api.us-east-1.amazonaws.com`.
+Find you ApiURL from the CloudFormation stack Outputs...should look something like `https://6wpbpyxfgf.execute-api.us-east-1.amazonaws.com`.
 Add the following to the file
   ```
   export default {
     backendAPI: '[ your backend api url here ]'